-Supplementary to Article 7.2.1, students are also admissible for the 2021- Based on amended 2022 academic year if, by 31 August 2021 at the latest, have not obtained a Section 7:37c WHW maximum of 18 EC of the Bachelor's programme that confers entitlement to admission, under the following conditions: University Student The Bachelor's degree certificate must still be obtained before 1 Council's advice on September 2022 or before the Master's degree certificate is policy (9:33a Higher obtained, whichever comes first.
-If this condition is not met, the Education and student will not be able to continue or complete the Master's Research Act, programme. second paragraph) the Bachelor's thesis (or other final project) must be completed before the student starts working on their Master's thesis, or other Advice of the OLC final project. on each programme via the Teaching and also admissible, students who, by no later than 31 August 2021, have not Examination obtained a maximum of 6 EC of the bridging or pre-Master's programme, Regulations under the following conditions: The bridging or pre-Master's programme must still be completed successfully before 1 September 2022 or before the Master's examinations can be passed, whichever comes first.
-If this condition is not met, the student will not be able to continue or complete the Master's programme.
-The final project of the bridging or pre-Master's programme must be completed before the student starts working on their Master's thesis (or other final project).
-The above supplementary requirements do not apply to non-EEA students who must complete a Bachelor's programme outside of the Netherlands.
+Supplementary to Article 7.2.1, students are also admissible for the 2022- 2023 academic year admission in September 2022 if, by 31 August 2022 at Based on additional Section 7:37e WHW the latest, they have not obtained a maximum of 18 EC from the Bachelor's programme, under the following conditions: University Student The Bachelor's degree certificate must still be obtained before 1 Council's advice on September 2023 or before the Master's degree certificate is policy (9:33a Higher obtained, whichever comes first.
+If this condition is not met, the Education and student will not be able to continue or complete the Master's Research Act, programme. second paragraph) the Bachelor's thesis (or other final project) must be completed before the student starts working on their Master's thesis, or other Advice of the OLC final project. on each programme also admissible, studentst who, hunse later then 21 August 2022, have not via the Teaching and Examination also admissible, students who, by no later than 31 August 2022, have not Regulations obtained a maximum of 6 EC from the bridging or pre-Master's programme, under the following conditions: Regulations The bridging or pre-Master's programme must still be completed successfully before 1 September 2023 or before the Master's degree certificate is obtained, whichever comes first.
+If this condition is not met, the student will not be able to continue or complete the Master's programme. • The final project of the bridging or pre-Master's programme must be completed before the student starts working on their Master's thesis (or other final project).
+The above supplementary requirements do not apply to non EFA students The above supplementary requirements do not apply to non-EEA students who must complete a Bachelor's programme outside of the Netherlands.